 Protect Your Basement With Professional Waterproofing

-A musty basement almost always ties back to moisture or hidden leaks.
-If the smell keeps returning or you’re not sure where it’s coming from, a professional evaluation can save you time, damage, and frustration.
+The most reliable way to get rid of the musty smell in the basement for good is to address the moisture source directly.
+If the smell keeps returning or you are not sure where it is coming from, a professional evaluation can save you time, damage, and frustration.

 LUX Foundation Solutions offers free estimates and long-term waterproofing solutions for homeowners across Northern Virginia, Shenandoah Valley, North Central Virginia, and West Virginia.